o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     - Make sure the proving system works on some simple examples (at least).
 1. Implement POC FFA sub-circuit for the modified target proof system.
 Test and benchmark.
    - A single wide row implementation according to the (hopefully optimal) algorithm chosen in the previous step.
+   - Follow the intuitive approach with simple bignum implementation using $16$ bits per limb.
 1. Implement POC FFEC sub-circuit for the modified target proof system.
 Test and benchmark.
    - This will probably be just standard affine addition.
 Should be less problematic than the previous FFA step.
 1. Implement the MSM algorithm in the circuit suggested above.
 Test and benchmark.